 Pull one set of arms out and then the other set.
 Grip the colorful round plastic pieces and pull them apart to release the pom pom.
 Hold the pom pom by the long pieces you used for tying and give the pom pom a shake to fluff it out.

 Hold the pom pom over a trash can and snip away stray pieces until the pom pom is nice and round.
 Don’t cut off the long pieces.
 You’ll use those to tie the pom poms to your yarn or twine when assembling the garland.
 “Oops, I already cut them off”.
-No problem, use a crochet hook to fish a new piece back through the pom pom. 😉
+No problem, use a crochet hook to fish your twine through the center of the pom pom. 😉

 I am not the best video maker so give it a like for me.
 It was hard to stay in the center of the camera!